-Page 2 of 2 - “We don’t set the mill levy, we set the budget," Myers said. “...
+“We don’t set the mill levy, we set the budget," Myers said. “...
 They (state officials) want us to be transparent, even if they aren’t.”

 Asmani also added even if a city's assessed valuation and tax revenues go up each year, operational costs — such as fuel and supplies — often go up as well.